blakeembrey/nary/README.md

 # N-ary

-Force a function to accept a fixed number of arity.
+Force a function to accept a maximum number of arity.

 ## Installation